The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 quarkus-smallrye-jwt extension uses SmallRye JWT library which is currently not reactive.

-• Default key resolver refreshes JsonWebKey set containing the keys which involves a remote call to the OIDC endpoint
+• The default key resolver refreshes the JsonWebKey set containing the keys, which involves a remote call to the OIDC endpoint.

-• Custom key resolver such as AWS Application Load Balancer (ALB) key resolver, resolves the keys against the AWS ALB key endpoint using the current token’s key identifier header value
+• The custom key resolver, such as AWS Application Load Balancer (ALB) key resolver, resolves the keys against the AWS ALB key endpoint by using the current token’s key identifier header value.

-In such cases, if the connections are slow, for example, it may take more than 3 seconds to get a response from the key endpoint, the current event loop thread will most likely block.
+In such cases, if connections are slow—for instance, taking more than 3 seconds to respond to the key endpoint—the current event loop thread is likely to become blocked.

 Please see the Token Propagation section about the Bearer access token propagation to the downstream services.